New and updated post-study work visa options

 An International Qualification Assessment is not required for overseas bachelor’s degrees, but we can check qualification authenticity for immigration purposes.

-The Post Study Work Visa can be issued for the duration the student spent studying the Graduate Diploma in New Zealand, up to a maximum of 1 year.
+The Post Study Work Visa can be issued for the duration the student spent studying the graduate diploma in New Zealand, up to a maximum of 1 year.

 An individual can only be granted 1 Post Study Work Visa.
 Anyone who has held a Post Study Work Visa in the past is not eligible for another, even if the study is at the same or higher level.